 There is a small museum nearby — Merapi Museum — and jeep tours will cover it.
 Previously the house of a Merapi eruption victim, it has since been turned into a museum to showcase some interesting artifact and ruins of the eruption of Mount Merapi.

-Also around the vicinity is The Lost World Castle, a new tourist spot opened just this year (2017).
+Also around the vicinity is The Lost World Castle, a fairly new tourist spot that opened in 2017.
 In it are replicas of famous world landmarks such as the Eiffel Tower, The Great Wall of China, and StoneHenge.

 Merapi Museum: Rp5,000 per pax (~S$0.50)